JingboYAO/jingboyao.github.io/_pages/research.md

 ## <font color="MidnightBlue"> Working in progress </font>

-**1. The U.S. Monetary Transmission and International Prices: the Role of a Cost Channel**
+**1. The U.S. Monetary Transmission and International Prices: The Role of a Cost Channel**

 <details>
 <summary><font color="DarkBlue"> Summary </font></summary>